fabioeloi/qemu-micropython/README.md

 - Implemented Python-level debugging with stack trace, variable inspection, and exception handling
 - Enhanced breakpoint support with Python function name resolution and memory inspection
 - Added comprehensive exception handling capabilities with type filtering and state inspection
+- Enhanced exception visualization with color-coded output and interactive navigation
+- Created comprehensive documentation for exception handling commands and workflows
 - Completed implementation of custom UART driver for QEMU with simulation features
 - Enhanced network simulation with robust device-to-device communication
 - Added comprehensive debugging guide and documentation